lilole/update_yo_shiz/README.md

 This tool provides automation for all update steps on Arch Linux, specific to my own systems.

-This means in addition to `pacman`, it also runs `pikaur` which is my preferred AUR manager.
+This means in addition to `pacman`, it also runs `aura` which is my preferred AUR manager.

 If you want it to run for your AUR manager, feel free to create an issue.